Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Abstract

 \section{Abstract}

-In this paper, we propose a highly practical fully online multi-object tracking and segmentation (MOTS) method that uses instance segmentation results as an input in video.
-The proposed method exploits the Gaussian mixture probability hypothesis density (GMPHD) filter for online approach which is extended with a hierarchical data association (HDA) and a simple affinity fusion (SAF) model.
-HDA consists of segment-to-track and track-to-track associations.
-To build the SAF model, an affinity is computed by using the GMPHD filter that is represented by the Gaussian mixture models with position and motion mean vectors, and another affinity for appearance is computed by using the responses from single object tracker such as the kernalized correlation filters.
-These two affinities are simply fused by using a score-level fusion method such as Min-max normalization.
-In addition, to reduce false positive segments, we adopt Mask IoU based merging.
-In experiments, those key modules, i.e., HDA, SAF, and Mask merging show incremental improvements.
-For instance, ID-switch decreases by half compared to baseline method.
-In conclusion, our tracker achieves state-of-the-art level MOTS performance.
+In this paper, we propose a highly practical fully online multi-object tracking and segmentation (MOTS) method that uses instance segmentation results as an input.
+The proposed method is based on the Gaussian mixture probability hypothesis density (GMPHD) filter, a hierarchical data association (HDA), and a mask-based affinity fusion (MAF) model to achieve high-performance online tracking.
+The HDA consists of two associations: segment-to-track and track-to-track associations.
+One affinity, for position and motion, is computed by using the GMPHD filter, and the other affinity, for appearance is computed by using the responses from a single object tracker such as a kernalized correlation filter.
+These two affinities are simply fused by using a score-level fusion method such as min-max normalization referred to as MAF.
+In addition, to reduce the number of false positive segments, we adopt mask IoU-based merging (mask merging).
+The proposed MOTS framework with the key modules: HDA, MAF, and mask merging, is easily extensible to simultaneously track multiple types of objects with CPU-only execution in parallel processing.
+In addition, the developed framework only requires simple parameter tuning unlike many existing MOTS methods that need intensive hyperparameter optimization.
+In the experiments on the two popular MOTS datasets, the key modules show some improvements.
+For instance, ID-switch decreases by more than half compared to a baseline method in the training sets.
+In conclusion, our tracker achieves state-of-the-art MOTS performance in the test sets.